Tackling Disparities in Finance for Black and African Americans

-- The National Council of Negro Women: This assembly of national African American women’s organizations and community-based sections provide research, advocacy, services and programs on health, education and economic empowerment in the United States and Africa.
+- The National Council of Negro Women: This assembly of national African American women’s organizations and community-based sections provides research, advocacy, services and programs on health, education and economic empowerment in the United States and throughout Africa.

-- 100 Black Men of America: Through mentoring, education, health and wellness and economic empowerment, this organization focuses on empowering young African American men.
+- 100 Black Men of America: Through mentoring, education, health and wellness and economic empowerment, this organization focuses on building up young African American men.